PasiKoodaa/Screen-Analysis-Overlay/README.md

    pip install -r requirements.txt
    ```

-3. Ensure you have KoboldCPP running locally on `http://localhost:5001`.
+3. Ensure you have KoboldCPP running locally on `http://localhost:5001` or Ollama running on `http://localhost:11434`.
 Adjust the `KOBOLDCPP_URL` in the script if your setup is different.

 ## Usage